 #6 The bot starts talking to people by itself

 Yes, that happened to us.
-Besides putting the chat after our welcome page, we wanted to launch the bot quietly and keep working on topics and bot experience.
+Besides putting the chat after our welcome page, we wanted to launch the bot quietly and keep working on the topics and the bot experience.
 When we installed the new version of the app, the bot started to introduce itself to every user.
-Every user who had pinned the app, meaning all our users because the pinning was done by a policy.
+Every user who had pinned the app, meaning all our users because the pinning was done by an app setup policy.
 Some groups of our users were not in the policy and they did not receive chat message from the bot.
-A bot starts talking to you by itself must be related to the fact that you have the teams app containing the bot pinned in your Teams menu.
+The behaviour where a bot starts talking to you by itself must be related to the fact that you have the teams app containing the bot pinned in your Teams menu.

 #7 All team owners can edit the bot